thingsdb/ThingsDocs/v0/content/connect/socket/watch.md

 ## Example

-As an example we assume that we want to watch a thing with ID 3 for mutations.
+As an example we assume that we want to watch a thing with Id 3 for mutations.
 Instead of a single ID, we could add as much IDs as we wanted.

 {{% notice info %}}
-ThingsDB will throw a `WARNING` event to you socket connection in case some given ID does not exist within the given collection scope.
+ThingsDB will throw a `WARNING` event to you socket connection in case some given Id does not exist within the given collection scope.
 Other IDs will be watched and the response to you watch request will still be `OK (17)`.
 {{% /notice %}}